pavitsingh87/ECommProjectGroup2/documentation/Proposal.md

 - Interaction: Accesses the admin dashboard, updates product listings, reviews sales reports, and manages promotions to optimize the site's performance.

 These user personas and use case statements are crafted to represent a diverse range of potential users for the Hockey Shockey e-commerce website.
 Understanding the needs and behaviors of these users helps in tailoring the front-end user experience to ensure that the site is user-friendly, engaging, and capable of meeting the unique requirements of each user type.

+## 6. Sitemaps

+**Front end**

+**Back end**

+## 7. Server
+Implementing robust security measures both on the server and within the web application is critical for safeguarding user data, maintaining the integrity of transactions, and protecting against various cyber threats.
+Here's an overview of security measures for both the server and the web application in the Hockey Shockey project:

+**Server Security:**

+1. Firewall Protection:

+- Implementation: Deploy a firewall to monitor and control incoming and outgoing network traffic.
+- Rationale: Protects the server from unauthorized access and helps filter potentially malicious traffic.

+2. Regular Software Updates:

+- Implementation: Keep the server's operating system, web server software, and other dependencies up-to-date.
+- Rationale: Ensures that known vulnerabilities are patched, reducing the risk of exploitation.

+3. Intrusion Detection and Prevention Systems (IDPS):

+- Implementation: Implement IDPS to detect and respond to suspicious activities.
+- Rationale: Enhances the server's ability to detect and mitigate potential security threats.

+4. Secure File Permissions:

+- Implementation: Apply the principle of least privilege to file and directory permissions.
+- Rationale: Limits the potential impact of a security breach by restricting access to sensitive files.

+5. SSH Key Authentication:

+- Implementation: Use SSH key-based authentication instead of password-based authentication.
+- Rationale: Strengthens server access security by reducing the risk of unauthorized access through compromised passwords.

+6. Security Headers:

+- Implementation: Configure security headers in the server configuration.
+- Rationale: Enhances browser security and protects against specific types of attacks, such as clickjacking.

+**Web Application Security:**

+1. SSL/TLS Encryption:

+- Implementation: Enable HTTPS using SSL/TLS certificates for secure data transmission.
+- Rationale: Encrypts data in transit, securing sensitive information during user interactions.

+2. Cross-Site Scripting (XSS) Protection:

+- Implementation: Implement input validation and output encoding to prevent XSS attacks.
+- Rationale: Mitigates the risk of injecting malicious scripts into web pages.

+3. Cross-Site Request Forgery (CSRF) Protection:

+- Implementation: Use anti-CSRF tokens in forms to protect against CSRF attacks.
+- Rationale: Ensures that requests to the server are legitimate and originated from the intended user.

+4. SQL Injection Prevention:

+- Implementation: Use parameterized queries and prepared statements to prevent SQL injection.
+- Rationale: Protects against malicious SQL injection attacks on the database.

+5. Session Management:

+- Implementation: Implement secure session management practices, including session timeout and secure session storage.
+- Rationale: Reduces the risk of session hijacking and unauthorized access.

+6. File Upload Security:

+- Implementation: Validate and sanitize file uploads, and restrict file types.
+- Rationale: Prevents malicious file uploads and potential security vulnerabilities.

+7. Content Security Policy (CSP):

+- Implementation: Implement CSP headers to control the sources of content that the browser can load.
+- Rationale: Mitigates the risk of content injection and unauthorized script execution.

+8. Error Handling:

+- Implementation: Customize error messages to reveal minimal information in production.
+- Rationale: Minimizes the information exposed to potential attackers in error scenarios.

+9. Web Application Firewall (WAF):

+- Implementation: Employ a WAF to filter and monitor HTTP traffic between a web application and the Internet.
+- Rationale: Adds an additional layer of security by filtering out malicious traffic before it reaches the web application.

+10. Security Headers:

+- Implementation: Utilize security headers, such as Strict-Transport-Security and X-Content-Type-Options.
+- Rationale: Enhances browser security and protects against certain types of web vulnerabilities.
+It's crucial to note that cybersecurity is an ongoing process, and security measures should be continuously updated and adapted to address emerging threats and vulnerabilities.
+Regular security assessments, audits, and penetration testing are essential to maintaining a robust security posture for the Hockey Shockey e-commerce website.